ariessa/calculate_profit_and_loss_backend/README.md

 <img src="diagrams/system_architecture_diagram.png"/>

-This project uses data pulled from Dune Analytics to seed the PostgreSQL database.
+This project seeds the PostgreSQL database with data sourced from Dune Analytics.

+The fetch_dune_query.sh script uses the official Dune API to execute queries and retrieve results.
+The queries collect daily xAVAX token prices and daily token balances for wallet holders.

-The script fetch_dune_query.sh is used to execute and fetch query results from Dune using the official API.
-Raw query results are stored in the query_results directory.
+Raw query results are saved in the query_results directory.

-The files token_prices.csv and user_balances.csv are cleaned versions of the Dune outputs.
-These files are structured to match the database schema:
+The files token_prices.csv and user_balances.csv are cleaned and formatted versions of the raw data, structured to match the database schema:

-- `token_prices`: Stores token price snapshots with timestamps.
+- token_prices: Contains timestamped snapshots of token prices.
-- `user_balances`: Stores user balances over time.
+- user_balances: Contains wallet balances over time.

-Header fields are updated to match the column names defined in the tables.
-Any `NULL` values in user balances are replaced with 0 to maintain data integrity and ensure smooth import.
+Headers have been updated to align with the database column names.
+Any NULL values in user balances have been replaced with 0 to ensure data consistency and prevent import issues.

+Only data related to xAVAX tokens was retained in the token_prices dataset.

 <br />